 - Midwestern University does not guarantee clinical rotations, post-graduate residency placement or licensure for students who have a positive criminal history.
 Clinical rotation placement, post-graduate residency placement, and licensure are governed by separate entities who use their own specific set of standards that may be different than those used by Midwestern University.
 In such cases, the University confidentially shares information about the student's positive criminal background history with potential preceptors and practice site representatives as necessary and on a need-to-know basis.
 This may include releasing a copy of the original Criminal Background Check report for their review.
 This gives the preceptor and site representatives an opportunity to decide whether the student is acceptable to the site.
 For this reason, scheduling and completion of practical training/rotations and graduation may be delayed.
 In some instances, it will not be possible to arrange for practical training/rotations at specific sites.
 Under these circumstances, the college/program will work with the student to find a possible clinical rotation site that will accept a student with a positive criminal background check.

-- If this information is known by the University prior to the student's matriculation, the Dean of Students and/or College Dean (or their designee) will meet with the potential student to discuss the consequences of the positive criminal background investigation on the student's ability to complete degree requirements, post-graduate residency placement and licensure so that appropriate action can be taken.
+- If this information is known by the University prior to the student's matriculation, the Academic Dean (or their designee) will meet with the potential student to discuss the consequences of the positive criminal background investigation on the student's ability to complete degree requirements, post-graduate residency placement and licensure so that appropriate action can be taken.

-- If this information is known by the University after the student's matriculation, the Dean of Students and/or College Dean (or their designee) will meet with the student to discuss the consequences of the positive criminal background investigation on the student's ability to start/resume practical training/rotations and the student's ability to graduate, secure a post-graduate residency and obtain licensure so that appropriate action can be taken.
+- If this information is known by the University after the student's matriculation, the Academic Dean (or their designee) will meet with the student to discuss the consequences of the positive criminal background investigation on the student's ability to start/resume practical training/rotations and the student's ability to graduate, secure a post-graduate residency and obtain licensure so that appropriate action can be taken.